k-kc/debates-in-bpt/schedule-updated.md

   - ["Chapter VI.
 Black Race And Red Race"](https://www.gutenberg.org/files/2376/2376-h/2376-h.htm#link2HCH0006)
   - ["Chapter X. A Harder Task Than Making Bricks Without Straw"](https://www.gutenberg.org/files/2376/2376-h/2376-h.htm#link2HCH0010)
   - ["Chapter XIV.The Atlanta Exposition Address"](https://www.gutenberg.org/files/2376/2376-h/2376-h.htm#link2HCH0014)

 ### Mar 10 - SPRING BREAK NO CLASS

 ### Mar 12 - SPRING BREAK NO CLASS

 ### Mar 17
-- W. E. B. Du Bois,  The Souls of Black Folk (1903)
+- W. E. B. Du Bois, _The Souls of Black Folk_ (1903)
   - ["Of Our Spiritual Strivings"]
   - ["Of the Dawn of Freedom"]
   - ["Of the Training of Black Men"]
-  - ["	Of the Sorrow Songs"]

 ### Mar 19

-- Booker T. Washington, “Individual Responsibility” and “Substance vs. Shadow” from Character Building: Being an Address Delivered on Sunday Evenings to the Students of Tuskegee Institute (1902)
+- Anna Julia Cooper, “Womanhood: A Vital Element in the Regeneration and Progress of a Race” in A Voice from the South, (1892)
 - Ida B. Wells-Barnett, “Woman's Mission" (1885), "Our Women” (1887), “The Model Woman” (1888)
-- Anna Julia Cooper, “Womanhood: A Vital Element in the Regeneration and Progress of a Race” in A Voice from the South, by, a Black Woman of the South (1892)
+- Booker T. Washington, _Character Building: Being an Address Delivered on Sunday Evenings to the Students of Tuskegee Institute_ (1902)
+  - “Individual Responsibility”
+  - “Substance vs. Shadow”
-- W. E. B. Du Bois, “Spiritual Strivings” and “Of Mr. Booker T. Washington and Others" in _Souls_(1903).
+- W. E. B. Du Bois, _Souls_(1903)
+  - ["Of Mr. Booker T. Washington"]
+  - ["Of the Sorrow Songs"]

+### Mar 24 - Debate 4
+Resolution: Progress for Black Americans will come through moral uplift, not protest.
+- Counterargument Brief #4 due Monday, Mar 23 at 11:59 PM

+### Mar 26 - NO CLASS

+### Mar 31
+- W.E.B.
+Du Bois, “The Talented Tenth” in _The Negro Problem_
+- Anna Julia Cooper, “Higher Education of Women” (1892)
+- Booker T. Washington, “Industrial Education for the Negro”
+- T. Thomas Fortune, “Chapter VI: Education -- Professional or Industrial”

-### Mar 5
+### Apr 2 - Debate 5
+Resolution: Industrial and moral training, not higher education and political agitation, offers the surest path to racial advancement
+- Counterargument Brief #5 due Wednesday, Apr 1 at 11:59 PM

+## Unit 3